Voyager Point

 Voyager Point demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Voyager Point's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 37.7% have university qualifications, compared to 21.4% in the SA4 region and 27.2% in the SA3 area.
-Bachelor degrees are the most common at 25.6%, followed by postgraduate qualifications (10.0%) and graduate diplomas (2.1%).
-Vocational credentials are also prevalent, with 30.8% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.9% and certificates for 17.9%.
+Educational attainment in Voyager Point is notable with 37.7% of residents aged 15 and over holding university qualifications.
+This compares to 21.4% in the broader SA4 region and 27.2% in the SA3 area.
+Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (10.0%) and graduate diplomas (2.1%).
+Vocational credentials are also prominent, with 30.8% of residents aged 15 and over holding these qualifications - advanced diplomas account for 12.9% and certificates for 17.9%.

-Educational participation is high in Voyager Point, with 31.1% of residents currently enrolled in formal education.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.5% in secondary education, and 8.0% pursuing tertiary education.

 Frequently Asked Questions - Education